The Sheriff's Office recommends researching all available files prior to bidding at a foreclosure sale.

 - Terms of all sales are "cash," in the form of cash, cashiers check, or certified check.
 Ten percent (10%) of your opening bid is due at the time of sale, the balance within twenty-four (24) hours.

-- The bid check must be made out to you (the buyer).
-If you are the successful bidder you will then endorse the check to "Sheriff of DuPage County."
+- The bid check must be made out to a person or DuPage County Sheriff's Office.
+Not a corporate entity.
+If you are the successful bidder, you will endorse the check to "Sheriff of DuPage County."
 The balance due check must be made out to "Sheriff of DuPage County."

 - A deed will be issued after the sale has been approved by a judge.
 This occurs approximately one week after the sale.
 Possession will be granted thirty (30) days from the date of approval.